drips-network/docs/docs/get-involved/join-the-drips-community.md

 title: Join the Drips Community
 ---

-The Drips community is a part of the greater [Radicle community][rc].
+The Drips community is a part of the greater [Radicle Project and community][rc].

 To get involved with the Drips community, you can find us in the #drips channel on the [Radicle Discord Server][rd].